 There is a proposal for sorting everything out at XDC 2016 for hardware vendors that require to expose extensions for the drivers.

-The Wayland libraries are still included in the Fedora builds, as all the dependencies are there but they are not used.
+The Wayland libraries are still included in the builds, as all the dependencies are there but they are not used.

-On CentOS/RHEL 7 packages, they are not included as this would result in missing dependencies.

-Vulkan is now part of Fedora, so on supported Fedora releases, the Vulkan loader and libraries can be installed and you do not need to do anything to enable support in the drivers.
-CentOS and Red Hat Enterprise Linux do not have Vulkan yet.
-I’m not sure if it’s worth installing it by default along with the drivers, though.
+On supported releases, the Vulkan loader and libraries are installed automatically and you do not need to do anything to enable support in the drivers.
+CentOS and Red Hat Enterprise Linux 6 does not have Vulkan.

 Distribution and Nvidia driver version support

 Here is a rundown of Nvidia supported drivers and options split by distribution.
 Basically, CentOS/RHEL will always get a Long Lived branch release if possible, Fedora always a Short Lived branch release, and unreleased distributions will always get a Beta driver.

 |Driver branch||Long Lived||Short Lived|